jestjs/jest/docs/Troubleshooting.md

 ### Compatibility issues

-Jest takes advantage of new features added to Node 4.
+Jest takes advantage of new features added to Node 6.
 We recommend that you upgrade to the latest stable release of Node.
-The minimum supported version is `v4.0.0`.
-Versions `0.x.x` are not supported.
+The minimum supported version is `v6.0.0`.
+Versions `0.x.x` and `4.x.x` are not supported.

 ### `coveragePathIgnorePatterns` seems to not have any effect.